sowu880/Dicom-demo/docs/investigation.md

  [Primitive transformations]() are rules that could be used for transforming an input value, including Redact, CharacterMask, Datashift, CryptoHash and ReplaceWithInfoType.

   InfoTypes and primitive transformations are specified within an [InfoTypeTransformation](https://cloud.google.com/healthcare/docs/reference/rest/v1/DeidentifyConfig#infotypetransformation), which is an object inside of TextConfig.
 Specifying an infoType is optional.
 If you do not specify at least one infoType, the transformation applies to the [default DICOM infoTypes](https://cloud.google.com/healthcare/docs/how-tos/dicom-deidentify#default_dicom_infotypes) found in the Cloud Healthcare API.
-## Redacting burnt-in text from images
+## De-id Burnt-in Text From Images
 ```
 'config': {
         'dicom': {},